defenseunicorns/uds-package-confluence/docs/clustering.md

 [This is one of two Hazelcast supported methods](https://docs.hazelcast.com/hazelcast/latest/kubernetes/kubernetes-auto-discovery#discovering-members).
 It could also find other nodes by resolving their DNS pod names to an IP.
 If in this mode Hazelcast would be sending messages to `confluence-0` instead of `10.42.0.36`, it might play better with Istio.
 Injecting Hazelcast settings to alter the node discovery method and/or further work on Istio Destination
 Rules are offered as two approaches that might lead to success.

+This url may also help resolve the pod-IP access problem: <https://discuss.istio.io/t/istio-mtls-and-pod-ip-port/7537>.

 ### Clustering w/o Istio